nwselfcheckout/archive-tools/README.md

 ## Requirements

 * Python 3.9 (probably works for 3.7+)

-* Install pip and screen, if you don't already have them
+* Install pip and screen, if you don't already have them.

   ```
   sudo apt-get install screen pip
   ```